 Photographs show this: the honey-colored stone gleaming under sun, the curved rows framing wildflowers, the contrast between solid architecture and encroaching nature.

-Approach from below and the necropolis looms—a honeycomb of memory.
-Photographers often frame the tombs with flowering oleander or steep stone steps.
+Approach from below and the necropolis looms, a honeycomb of memory.
 You can imagine the processions.
 The rituals.
 The sense of presence that the Lycian elite hoped would transcend death.

 One of the astonishing facts about Myra is that almost all of it was carved on site from local stone.
 There was no quarry elsewhere, no imported marble.
 The city was sculpted out of the very cliffs it clung to.
-The engineering precision required to cut large, rectilinear tomb chambers directly into vertical rock faces—without modern tools—is difficult to overstate.
-Look closely and you can see the shallow vertical grooves made by chisels, as well as the wedge-marks where blocks were separated.
+The engineering precision required to cut large, rectilinear tomb chambers directly into vertical rock faces, without modern tools, is difficult to overstate.

 Stone storytelling: expressive carvings in the open air

 There are theatrical masks with exaggerated mouths and arched eyebrows.
-There are Medusa heads, floral rosettes, scrolls, lions, eagles.
+There are Medusa heads, floral rosettes, scrolls, lions, and eagles.
 Some faces are serene.
-Others appear mid-speech, eyebrows raised as if caught in conversation.
-These weren’t mere decorations—they served specific architectural purposes while also conveying mythology, mood, or civic identity.
+Others appear mid-speech, as if caught in conversation.
+These weren’t mere decorations, they served specific architectural purposes while also conveying mythology, mood, or civic identity.

 Fragments of stone carvings scattered across Myra’s open-air sculpture garden, full of expressive details